DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

     Bolsonaro, she participated in some Bolsonarist groups until the Covid Pandemics.
 When she began to question the government policies, she was persecuted by her fellow companions.
-In 2021, she wrote a book about her experience in Bolsonaro’s trenches.
+In 2021, she wrote a book about her experience in Bolsonaro's trenches.

-[^5]: A union isn’t a common term to translate the organizations of fans
+[^5]: A union isn't a common term to translate the organizations of fans
     of a club, but I believe is justified because of the social and political nature of this specific organization that has played a significant role in other recent historical events.

-[^6]: Bible Gateway, '1 Corinthians 13:4-7 (NIV),' n.d.
+[^6]: Bible Gateway, \'1 Corinthians 13:4-7 (NIV),\' n.d.
     https://www.biblegateway.com/passage/?search=1%20Corinthians%2013%3A4-7&version=NIV.

 [^7]: See Paul Edward Gottfried, *Multiculturalism and the Politics of
-    Guilt, Toward a Secular theocracy.* Columbia: University of Missouri Press, 2002.; Michael J. Minnicino, *The Frankfurt School and ‘political correctness’*. *Fidelio* 1 (Winter 1992): 4–27; and James
-    D. Hunter, *Cultural Wars: The struggle to define America - Making sense of the battle over family, art, education, law, and politics.*
-    New York: BasicBooks, 1992.
+    Guilt, Toward a Secular theocracy.* Columbia: University of Missouri Press, 2002.; Michael J. Minnicino, *The Frankfurt School and 'political correctness'*. *Fidelio* 1 (Winter 1992): 4--27; and James D. Hunter, *Cultural Wars: The struggle to define America - Making sense of the battle over family, art, education, law, and politics.* New York: BasicBooks, 1992.

 [^8]: Olavo de Carvalho was an astrologer and ideologue of the alt-right
     in Brazil.
 He has written numerous books criticizing the left-wing views, political correctness and supporting many alt-right leaders such as Trump and Putin.
 He influenced the emergence of Bolsonarism.

-[^9]: Ernesto H. F. Araújo, ‘Trump e o ocidente*’*, *Cadernos de
+[^9]: Ernesto H. F. Araújo, 'Trump e o ocidente*'*, *Cadernos de
-    Política Exterior* III.6 (Winter2017): 323–358.
+    Política Exterior* III.6 (Winter2017): 323--358.

-[^10]: Edgar A. Poe, ‘The Purloined Letter’, In Edgar A. Poe, *The
+[^10]: Edgar A. Poe, 'The Purloined Letter', In Edgar A. Poe, *The
     Murder in the Rue Morgue and The Purloined Letter*.
 Genoa: Black cat Publishing, 1999.